-Learn these 5 techniques on Assertive to Interrogative transformation and change English sentences both from assertive to interrogative and interrogative to assertive forms as a part of Transformation of Sentences in English Grammar.
+Learn these 5 techniques on Assertive to Interrogative sentence transformation and change English sentences both from assertive to interrogative and interrogative to assertive forms as a part of Transformation of Sentences in English Grammar.
 These techniques are discussed and explained here one by one with practical examples and usages.
-So, after going through this grammatical lesson, you should changes sentences successfully in your academic or non-academic exams.
+So, after going through this advanced grammatical lesson, you can change sentences successfully in your academic or non-academic exams.

 But first of all, i would like to tell you about the characteristics of assertive to interrogative transformation in English language which is quite interesting.
 In transformation of sentences, you can only change the structure of a sentence but not the meaning.